Skip to main content

 Admissions and Orientation

-Upon arrival at Coffee Creek Intake Center (CCIC), inmates are guided through Receiving and Discharge (R&D).
-During the R&D process, individuals go through a short medical and mental health evaluation.
-They are photographed, fingerprinted, and issued a Department of Corrections inmate identification card.
-In addition, inmates shower, are given clothing, bedding, and have the opportunity to mail out any personal property they may have.
+Upon arrival at Coffee Creek Intake Center (CCIC), adults in custody (AICs) are guided through Receiving and Discharge (R&D).
+During this process, individuals complete a brief medical and mental health evaluation, are photographed and fingerprinted, and are issued a Department of Corrections identification card.

-Inmates are also issued hygiene items and an Intake Packet* containing an Intake Handbook, Rules of Prohibited Conduct, and information on services offered to inmates.
+Each individual also receives an Intake Packet containing an Intake Handbook, Rules of Prohibited Conduct, and information on available services.

-After completing the R&D process, inmates are assigned a cell in one of five housing units and scheduled to attend an orientation.
-During orientation, inmates are told about forthcoming tests, counselor interviews, classes, and daily operations and expectations.
-Inmates are encouraged to take an active and positive role in their incarceration and to view it as an opportunity for positive change.
+Following R&D, AICs are assigned to a housing unit and scheduled for orientation.
+During orientation, individuals receive information about assessments, counselor interviews, classes, and daily expectations.
+AICs are encouraged to take an active and positive role in their incarceration and view it as an opportunity for personal growth.

-*The Intake Packet is available in English and Spanish.
-Appropriate accommodations are made for individuals speaking other languages.
+The Intake Packet is available in English and Spanish.
+Accommodations are provided for individuals who speak other languages.

 Family Orientation

-CURE Support Groups are also offered for adult family members and friends of the incarcerated.
-These groups provide an opportunity for family members and friends to talk in a safe, confidential, and supportive atmosphere with others who understand.
+CURE Support Groups are also available for adult family members and friends.
+These groups provide a safe, confidential, and supportive environment to connect with others who understand.